KeaganCB-OW/Formative-One-BeastBinder/README.md

 - The creators and maintainers of the **D&D 5e API**.
 - The wider D&D community for inspiring the concept and use cases.
-- Lecturers and peers who provided feedback during the formative project review.
+- Lecturers and peers who provided feedback during the formative project review, especially Tsungai who was a constat help with its production.